mark-in80/DataEngineering/README.md

-DataEngineering
+DataEngineering.
-This is repo create for learning neurone network and create qualification work of a masters thesis
+This is repo create for learning neural network and create qualification work of a masters thesis